 You don’t have to file a separate business tax return when it comes to capital gains tax, and they are only accounted for if you have capital gains during the year.
 So, if you have income due to selling business assets, then this is a capital gain.
 This tax must be accounted for on your income tax returns.
 Talk to an accountant for further advice.

 On the flip side, if your business suffered any type of loss during an asset sale, this is known as a capital loss and it must also be accounted for on your income tax returns.
 Keep these things in mind because you could benefit from different types of exemptions that are associated with capital gains.

 If you have a goods and services turnover that is more than 75k, then you must pay a goods and services tax.
 Even if the turnover is less than 75k, your business is still responsible for this business tax if the company offers taxi services and charges fees.

 If your turnover is lower than 75k, but you feel that it might go over this amount within the year, you can register and remain registered for one year.
 But you don’t have to pay this business tax unless you go over that amount.
 Once registered, add the GST component so that it can be recovered from your customers.

 Fringe Benefit Tax

 This business tax is paid on all fringe benefits that you provide your employees.
 It is based upon a percentage of the benefits paid.
 If you provide fringe benefits to employees, register with ATO and file an individual tax form in addition to your regular form.

 Pay as You Go Tax

-This business tax is based upon your income and investment expectations.
+This business tax is based on your income and investment expectations.
 What do you plan to make from these things?
 A part of your income is withheld as you go in order to pay this tax.
 The same thing may be required for employee income as well.
-It is withheld via installments.
+It is withheld via instalments.